tytydraco/yessleep/out/There_was_a_family_buried_beneath_our_town_I_think_theyre_still_waiting_for_me.md

 I looked around into the small room we’d now found ourselves.
 It seemed to be only semi-artificial, with numerous stalactites hanging from the ceiling on one side of the area, wooden support columns propping up the other side.
 The small entrance we came through seemed to be one of many, as other passageways branched in and out of the room.
 The Yarrows, who I now numbered to be eight, huddled together in the middle of the room, unmoving and unblinking.
 In our silence, we must have been undetectable to them- they certainly wouldn’t be able to smell us, as the rancid stench of rot overpowered anything else in the room.
 They wore tattered rags, and a couple wore nothing at all.
 Their breathing was ragged and laborious, every inhalation a raspy gasp.

 We had just begun to slowly turn to exit when I heard it begin.
 It started as almost a groan, a low guttural noise coming from one of the three women in the group.
-I turned to look just in time to see her sitting under straighter, the noise continuing and purifying in her voice.
+I turned to look just in time to see her sitting up straighter, the noise continuing and purifying in her voice.
 Another joined in with her, his scratchy voice almost harmonious with her dim howl.

 Within a few seconds, every Yarrow present had joined in, the sound reverberating and echoing down myriad tunnels extending outward.
 I realized quickly that they were indeed harmonizing, and had begun to hum a tune, one that I recognized but couldn’t quite place my finger on.